aakashjhav/aakashjhav/README.md

 ### Hello there, Its Aakash here!

 💻 Software Engineer sharing different projects I have built. <br>
-💻 My projects are usually based on a particular concept or a particular business use. <br>
+💻 My projects are usually based on a particular concept or a particular business use case. <br>
 💻 I'm a full stack software engineer with expertise in MERN Stack.
 React🔥<br>